 The Oregon Department of Administrative Services coordinates the debt service assessments to PERS employers to cover the bond debt service payments.
 PERS employers are assessed a percentage of PERS-subject payroll to fund the payments.
-The assessment rate is adjusted periodically over the life of the twenty-four year debt repayment schedule.
+The assessment rate is adjusted periodically over the life of the twenty-four-year debt repayment schedule.

 The payroll assessment for the pension obligation bond began in May 2004.
-The assessment rate for fiscal year 2019 was 6.2 percent.
-The assessment rate for fiscal year 2018 was 6.0 percent through October 31, 2017 and was subsequently increased to 6.2 percent effective November 1, 2017.
-Payroll assessments for the fiscal years ended June 30, 2019 and 2018 were \$1,764 and \$1,711, respectively.
+The assessment rate for fiscal year 2020 was 5.6 percent.
+The assessment rate for fiscal year 2019 was 6.2 percent through October 31, 2017.
+Payroll assessments for the fiscal years ended June 30, 2020, and 2019, were \$1,702 and \$1,764, respectively.